mikkokallio/dbapp-code/README.md

 * Bug: On mobile, viewing who's going triggers the button that determines who's going.
 * On mobile, some fields are too small to display placeholder text.
 * Create also modal as transition between create and edit user, with a reminder that user can later come back using the (user) icon.
+* Add cross-site scripting protection and other security measures.

 ## Architecture